 Full Round Log Siding

 Full round log siding is made from cylindrical logs with a uniform diameter along their length.
 The logs feature a curved exterior, giving them a rounded profile.
-The inside of the logs may be flat or have a tongue and groove profile, depending on the installation method used.

 Half Log Siding